-- No complaints received which identify incidents of discrimination or harassment. - No negative feedback relating to inclusion, discrimination or harassment reported to the Management Team from members of the public including groups representing people with one or more protected characteristics. - Engagement activities related to the Electoral Registration functions typically include visits to:
+- No complaints received which identify incidents of discrimination or harassment. - No negative feedback relating to inclusion, discrimination or harassment reported to the Management Team from members of the public including groups representing people with one or more protected characteristics. - Engagement activities related to the Electoral Registration functions typically include visits to: - Residential Care Homes where canvassers will speak with individuals and assist with the registration process. - Other Residential Care establishments such as Children's Homes. - Schools where registration staff engage with representatives of the Education Services as well as young persons to promote and provide assistance with the registration process. - Universities and Colleges where registration staff will attend events such as Fresher's week to assist Students with the registration process. - Establishments representing groups of individuals with disabilities such as The New Struan School in Alloa for young people with Autism where registration staff assist individuals with the registration process.

-- Residential Care Homes where canvassers will speak with individuals and assist with the registration process. - Other Residential Care establishments such as Children's Homes. - Schools where registration staff engage with representatives of the Education Services as well as young persons to promote and provide assistance with the registration process. - Universities and Colleges where registration staff will attend events such as Fresher's week to assist Students with the registration process. - Establishments representing groups of individuals with disabilities such as The New Struan School in Alloa for young people with Autism where registration staff assist individuals with the registration process. - Registration staff will also, on request, visit individuals where they have difficulty accessing the service.
-This will include individuals in supported accommodation and electors in long term hospital care and hostels.
+Registration staff will also on request visit individuals where they require personal services.
+This will include individuals in supported accommodation, elderly electors, electors with a disability as well as individuals in long term hospital case and hostels.